jinghuaguo/xtion/README.md

 Press SPACE BAR to finish the record (needed to save the total frame number !).

-Then, you have to move the data folder to xtion_replay.
-You will be able to view your record.
+Using xtion_replay, you will be able to view your record.

-If everything looks good, move data to xtion_ply folder and press SPACE BAR to convert each frame to PLY files (it can take some times depending on captured point number you choosed).
+If everything looks good, move to xtion_ply folder programm to convert each frame to PLY files (it can take some times depending on captured point number parameter you choosed).

 Convert to PRT
 --------------